cwilso/WebMIDIAPIShim/README.md

 This javascript library is a prototype polyfill for the [Web MIDI API](http://webaudio.github.io/web-midi-api/) of which Chris is a co-author.

 It was originally designed to test usability of the API itself, but it is currently mainly used as a shim for Jazz-Soft's [Jazz-Plugin](http://jazz-soft.net/) to enable MIDI scenarios in browsers that don't yet support Web MIDI.

+The library is actually a combination of a shim and a polyfill: as a polyfill it implements the WebMIDI API in browsers that don't support it natively, and as a shim it intercepts calls from and to the Jazz plugin.
 In this readme the terms polyfill and shim are used interchangeably.

 Including this library means Web MIDI should work in all browsers that are supported by the Jazz plugin.